Executive Order 14028 Explained

 EO 14028 will be at the center of various topics at the upcoming annual CyberMaryland Conference in March, including industry and federal government speakers. .
 RELI Group is sponsoring this governance and policy forum, and invites you to join in the discussion!

-To learn more about RELI’s cybersecurity efforts for state and federal regulation, please visit https://www.religroupinc.com/capability/cyber-security-operations/.
+To learn more about RELI’s cybersecurity efforts for state and federal regulation, please visit http://www.religroupinc.com/capability/cyber-security-operations/.